Makoto Saitō (wrestler): Dragon Gate

-By the time K-ness returned, Ultimo Dragon had left the promotion and taken the Tōryūmon trademark with him.
+By the time K-ness returned, Último Dragón had left the promotion and taken the Tōryūmon trademark with him.

 On returning, K-ness re-united members from the various M2K factions that had split up over the past few years and created Final M2K.
 He had a relatively quiet 2005.
-He faced long term rival YOSSINO for the Open the Brave Gate title, but was defeated.
+He faced long term rival Yossino for the Open the Brave Gate Championship, but was defeated.

 In 2006, he spent a lot of time on the shelf again, recovering from nagging injuries.
 When he returned at the end of the year, he was no longer himself in terms of his health, and began to wrestle in the opening matches on Dragon Gate cards to reduce the possibility of re-injuring himself.
 He then held an office position as field manager and booker.

 In late 2007 he began to take matches in the upper card again.
 Teaming with Masaaki Mochizuki and Don Fujii, he ended up with a reign as one third of the Open the Triangle Gate champions.
 After dropping the titles, K-ness primarily returned to his background role.
 During that time, he unofficially allied with the "Over 30" veterans of Mochizuki, Fujii and Magnitude Kishiwada, and occasionally took upper card matches with them.

 In 2009, K-ness began wrestling as 'X' although no one knew who exactly X was.
 Genki Horiguchi eventually called out X, who turned out to be K-ness.
 He stopped teaming with the other veterans and joined Real Hazard, reuniting the K-neSuka team with Susumu Yokosuka.
-On January 11, 2010, he defeated Naoki Tanisaki to become the Open the Brave Gate Champion.
+On January 11, 2010, he defeated Naoki Tanizaki to become the Open the Brave Gate Champion.